 - - The coffins of the victims have been sealed in Russia and never allowed to be opened, once in Poland.
 Polish authorities did not participate in post mortem examinations in Moscow.
 Burials in Poland were performed without any prior autopsies.
 Within 4 years, so far, 9 exhumations of Smolensk victims have been carried out in Poland, with 6 bodies buried in the wrong graves and one body still missing - the location of the body of legendary Solidarity co-founder Anna Walentynowicz is still unknown, despite relatives identifying the body personally in Moscow.
 No DNA identification has taken place.
 Now, family members of all the victims cannot be certain as to the location of their relatives.
 The Polish military prosecutor's office has not ruled out the possibility of further exhumations in the near future.
 So far, the exhumations have been undertaken under the prosecutions own initiative and judgment, systematically refusing such requests to relatives.

 - - Illegality of the Polish committee: The Polish committee investigating the circumstances of the Smolensk crash was created and operated pursuant to provisions that are contradictory to Polish aviation law and with the Polish committee being illegal, its final report has no legal basis.
 Conflict of interests: Parties responsible for preparing and organising the flight, were the actual authors of the final Polish governmental report.
 Aspects of flight preparation: in cases where the President of the republic of Poland requests a flight to a certain destination, his Chancellery issues an official request for the preparation of the flight to the Chancellery of the Prime Minister.
-In accordance with Polish law, the preparation of the flight rests with the Chancellery of the Polish Prime Minister, the Ministry of Interior (supervising the Government Protection Bureau), the Ministry of Defence (owner of the Tu154M plane) and the Ministry of Foreign Affairs.
+In accordance with Polish law and procedures, the preparation of state flight rests with the Chancellery of the Polish Prime Minister, the Ministry of Interior (supervising the Government Protection Bureau), the Ministry of Defence (owner of the Tu154M plane) and the Ministry of Foreign Affairs.
 The Polish committee that was to clarify the causes and circumstances of the crash was headed by Jerzy Miller, the Minister of the Interior.
 A recent court ruling states that there has been negligence in the preparation of the flight.